Steven Woolfe

-Steven Marcus Woolfe (born 6 October 1967) is a British barrister, writer and commentator.
-He is currently the Director of the Centre for Migration & Economic Prosperity a research think tank studying population and immigration into the UK, Europe and US.
+Steven Marcus Woolfe (born 6 October 1967) is a British barrister, writer, commentator and former politician.
+He is currently the Director of the Centre for Migration & Economic Prosperity, a research think tank studying population and immigration into the UK, Europe and US.
 He was a Member of the European Parliament (MEP) for North West England from 2014 until 2019.
-From 2014 he was a UKIP MEP but resigned to become an Independent MEP in October 2016 following his opposition to the party's overly negative policy on immigration.
-He remained Independent until July 2019.
-He is not a member of any political party or holds any political office.
+From 2014, he was a UKIP MEP, but resigned to become an Independent MEP in October 2016 following his opposition to the party's overly negative policy on immigration.
+He remained independent until July 2019.

 Early life and education

-Woolfe was born in Moss Side in Manchester and grew up on a council estate in Burnage.
-His grandmother Christine, emigrated to Britain from Ireland and married James an Englishman, who were parents of Woolfe's mother.
-Both his parents were born in Manchester: His English father was mixed race born to a British Jewish mother and a Black American father.
+Woolfe was born in Moss Side in Manchester, and grew up on a council estate in Burnage.
+His maternal grandmother Christine emigrated to Britain from Ireland and married James, an Englishman.
+Both his parents were born in Manchester: his father was mixed race, born to a British Jewish mother and a Black American father.
 He abandoned Woolfe and his brother as a small child.

-He is the eldest of a family of four, His younger half-brother is Nathan Woolfe, a footballer who has played for various clubs as a striker.
+Woolfe is the eldest of a family of four.
+His younger half-brother is Nathan Woolfe, a footballer who has played for various clubs as a striker.